Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Quantum dynamics in dot-stub and diamond-stub Fibonacci sequences

 Now while delocalizing with time the wavepacket spreads out from its initial location with a non-zero probability $|\Psi_{n}(t)|^2$ on each site.
 This probability amplitude decreases with time.
 So the sum of $|\Psi_{n}(t)|^4$ over all atomic sites tends to zero when time becomes large enough.
 On the other hand, in a localized phase the wavepacket remains confined in the close proximity of its initial position.
 The probability $|\Psi_{n}(t)|^2$ is larger close to its initial location and at all other locations it is practically zero.
 Due to this type of distribution, $IPR(t)$ never decays to zero, no matter after how long the dynamics is observed.

 The variation of inverse participation ratio with time for a Fibonacci sequence of `dimer-stub' quantum network is shown in Fig.~\ref{ipr1}(a) when the external hopping amplitude $\lambda$ is tuned.
-At resonance ($\lambda = 2$) the system is equivalent to a periodic one, and hence under time evolution IPR(t) goes to zero (red colored).
-When $\lambda = 3.5$ or $4$, the wavepacket has a greater probability of forming a standing wave along the stubs, is and IPR shows an oscillatory behaviour between some non-zero values, never attaining the zero value (blue, green colored graphs).
+At resonance ($\lambda = 2$) the system is equivalent to a periodic one, and hence under time evolution, IPR(t) goes to zero (red colored).
+When $\lambda = 3.5$ or $4$, the dynamics represents the sub-diffusive regime the IPR shows an oscillatory behaviour between some non-zero values, slowly dropping down to zero for very long time, indicating an eventual escape of the wave packet.

 A similar plot for the `diamond-stub' Fibonacci sequence is shown in Fig.~\ref{ipr1}(b) when a uniform magnetic flux is trapped in each diamond cavity.
 When a constant flux $\Phi = \frac{1}{4}\Phi_0$ is applied, the resultant IPR drops to zero (red colored) with time, whereas a purely localized phase appears at $\Phi = \frac{1}{2}\Phi_0$ and IPR is always gives a non-zero value with an oscillatory character (blue colored lines).